ZekeBEME/configure-ad/README.md

 <img src="https://i.imgur.com/W9DVZnT.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 With our Active Directory successfully installed, we can now create an Admin and Normal user Account in AD.
 In AD create two Organizational Units (OU) called "_WORKERS" and "_ADMINS".
-Place a worker called "Jane Doe" and give her a simple username and password you can easily remember.
+Create a worker called "Jane Doe" and give her a simple username and password you can easily remember.
 Add Jane to the "Domain Admins" security group.
 Now we can log out of DC-1 and log back in as "Jane Doe" for our admin account.</p>
 <br />

 <p>